-Tumblr Dashboard [Chrome]
+Tumblr Dashboard [No Longer Available]

 Tumblr Dashboard for Chrome is very similar to Share on Tumblr for Firefox.
 This extension adds a Tumblr button to your toolbar, which gives you access to your dashboard no matter what page you’re on.
 Tumblr Dashboard has a small perk: it lets you read your Tumblr feed too.

 When you click it, the first thing you’ll see is new posts from your dashboard feed.
 You can then click “share on tumblr” to create a new post.
 You can also open the actual dashboard in a new tab from the extension’s window.